How to Use Curves to Color Correct Photos in Lightroom Classic

 1. The Red Channel

 Let’s start by checking out an example of adjusting the red channel.
-A quick caveat about this one: because of the way colors relate to one another, you actually don’t need to use the red channel, and most of the time you’re better off it .
+A quick caveat about this one: because of the way colors relate to one another, you actually don’t need to use the red channel, and most of the time you’re better off leaving it .
 I’ll explain why a little further down the page, but let’s jump into an example anyway so you can see better what we’re talking about here.

 Click on the red icon in the Tone Curve panel.
 Remember that this curve specifically controls the trade-off between red and cyan in the image.